Biden risks deepening Middle East conflict with pressure to respond to deadly troop attack | KRDO

 “What happens in Gaza is crucial,” said Smith.
 “The conflict in Gaza is empowering Iran right now.
 And that is bad for us, bad for Israel, bad for the Arab states, bad for the world.
 So finding a resolution to that is a crucial part of this challenge as well.”

-Speaking in the banquet hall of a Baptist church in South Carolina hours after the attacks, Biden left little question to his broad intentions: “We shall respond,” he said after asking for a moment of silence for the US troops killed.

-Yet what that response looks like is still being determined.
-There has been an imperative inside the White House to prevent the conflict from spreading — and a strong aversion to becoming directly involved in a regional war against Iran.
+What a US response will look like is still being determined.
+Biden and his team believe the military action must be forceful beyond what the US has done after previous, non-fatal attacks.
+Yet there has been an imperative inside the White House to prevent the conflict from spreading — and a strong aversion to becoming directly involved in a regional war against Iran.

+As far as which group is responsible for the attack, National Security Council spokesman John Kirby said on “CNN This Morning” Monday that the administration is still “working our way through the attribution and what group was specifically responsible for this.”

+“I think we have a pretty good sense,” Kirby said, “and we certainly believe that that the group was supported by Kata’ib Hezbollah, which is one of the main IRGC Revolutionary Guard-core backed groups in Iraq and Syria that have been conducting so many of these attacks on our troops in our facilities.”

-Already, Biden was coming under pressure to ratchet up the scale of American counterattack.
+Biden is already coming under pressure to ratchet up the scale of American counterattack.
 Republicans on Sunday swiftly made calls for Biden to strike targets inside Iran, which the US has accused of being behind the proxy groups attacking American troops in Iraq and Syria.

 Sen. Lindsey Graham of South Carolina urged the administration “to strike targets of significance inside Iran, not only as reprisal for the killing of our forces, but as deterrence against future aggression.
 The only thing the Iranian regime understands is force.”